openaq/docs.openaq.org/src/content/docs/using-the-api/rate-limits.md

 ---
 title: Rate limits
+description: Understand OpenAQ API rate limits to ensure fair access and avoid errors.
+Learn how rate limit headers track your usage, reset times, and remaining requests.
+Exceeding limits can result in a temporary or permanent ban.
 ---

 OpenAQ limits the number of API requests you can make in a set time to ensure